Mathematics and Statistics

 Andrew Fry.
 Assistant professor of mathematics.
 Combinatorics, Moduli Spaces, Tropical Geometry.
 PhD 2021, MS 2019 Colorado State University.
 BS 2015 Western Oregon University.

 Elizabeth A. Stanhope.
-Professor of mathematics and department chair.
+Professor of mathematics.
 Differential geometry, spectral geometry.
 PhD 2002, AM 1999 Dartmouth College.
 BA 1995 Carleton College.

 Iva Stavrov.
-Professor of mathematics.
-Differential geometry, algebraic topology.
+Professor of mathematics and department chair.
+Differential geometry, mathematical general relativity.
 PhD 2003, MS 2001 University of Oregon.
 BS 1998 University of Belgrade.

 Sweta Suryanarayan.
 Assistant professor with term of mathematics.
 Algebraic topology, algebraic geometry, combinatorics.
 PhD 2012 University of Washington.
 MSc 2004 Indian Institute of Technology, Bombay, India.
 BSc 2002 SIES College of Arts, Science and Commerce, University of Mumbai.